Date(s) - 22/11/2017

 The day will begin with refreshments on arrival from 10am, starting at 10:30 with a short presentation by Janet Perry, Young Leadership Development Officer, Community Action Suffolk.
 Janet is leading a new project called Suffolk Young Leaders.
 The ambition of the project is to increase the number of young people (18-25 years) volunteering as trustees.
 Janet will be working with young professionals, students and graduates to offer training and support, as well as working with charities to develop this project.
 She would welcome your feedback and ideas.

 Delegates will be eligible to apply for a SHARED Enterprise small grant to help implement their learning and embed good practice.
-Miranda Rowlands, SHARED Enterprise Project Officer, will give information about this after Janet’s presentation, before Adrian’s presentation starts at 11:30.
+Miranda Rowlands, SHARED Enterprise Project Officer, will give information about this after Janet’s presentation, before Alex’s presentation starts at 11:30.

 A Trustee Muster is a gathering of like-minded Museum Trustees.
 We aim to support you in your work, by focusing on and sharing what works, as well as addressing some of the more challenging aspects.
 Whether you are an experienced trustee or new to the role, you will benefit from attending these session.
 Museum managers and any other staff and volunteers are also very welcome to attend with their trustees.